 This is one of the most common forms of distracted driving.
 The phone rings, typically, drivers answer because they either want to talk or the phone call could be important.
 Helpful tip: set up a professional sounding voicemail greeting, such as, “Hi, you’ve reached [insert name], please leave your number and message and I will return your call pleasantly soon.”
 Having a professional voicemail greeting encourages callers to leave a message.
 This enables you to drive safely, but also allows you to feel confident that your caller will be responded to in a timely manner.
 Call them back when you get to your destination.
 If you feel the need to answer immediately, pull over onto the shoulder of the road, turn on your flashers, then accept the call.
-That call is not more important than your life.
+It's not worth it to risk being involved in a car accident, and that call is definitely not more important than your life.

 Although this deals with a cell phone as well, texting is not only taking your focus mentally from the road but physically.
 You have to take your eyes off the road to read the texts, then you respond, taking a hand off of the wheel and potentially causing an accident by being less focused on the road and the surroundings.